 They have a hotbed of creativity, with photography, filmmaking, acting, dance, and music classes.
 With the camp’s proximity to some of Hollywood’s top filming locations, it’s common for filmmakers and on-screen talents to visit and talk to SOCAPA campers.

 Weekends are spent touring many of the cozy neighborhood of Eagle Rock, where Occidental College is located.
-Your child also gets to see some of Hollywood’s best tourist spots, including the Hollywood Walk of Fame and Santa Monica boardwalk.
+Your child also gets to see some of Hollywood’s most popular tourist spots, including the Hollywood Walk of Fame and Santa Monica boardwalk.

 While the camp has dormitories for participants, your kid can attend as a day student if you live around the area.
 Day activities run between 9 am and 5 pm and often involve various activities, including shooting, editing, and mixing.